 Institutional Review Board

-Georgetown currently has four biomedical research Institutional Review Boards (IRB) for the review of protocols involving human subjects.
+Georgetown currently has five biomedical research Institutional Review Boards (IRB) for the review of protocols involving human subjects.
 One of these IRB's is devoted to the review of oncology research.
 Please see their website for office contact information, submission requirements, and deadlines.

 Non-disclosure/Confidential Disclosure Agreement (NDA/CDA)

 Please note that while CDA's can and should be sent to the PI, Georgetown University is the signature authority for all such agreements.
 As such, CDA's will ultimately be reviewed, negotiated, and signed by a University representative.
-Please contact Tony Hursey at 202-687-6408 or by email at email@example.com for assistance with this process.
+Please contact Tony Hursey by email at firstname.lastname@example.org for assistance with this process.